A full setup example is available below.

 -

-Check SDK Logs: The SDK logs observability initialization at debug level:
+Check SDK logs: The SDK logs observability initialization at debug level:

 -

-Test Connectivity: Ensure your application can reach the OTLP endpoint:
+Test connectivity: Ensure your application can reach the OTLP endpoint:

-- Validate Headers: Check that authentication headers are properly URL-encoded
+- Validate headers: Check that authentication headers are properly URL-encoded.

 Example: Full Setup